 Elevate your feet by placing them on a bench or step to increase the intensity of the exercise.

-Instead of rowing with both arms, you can perform the exercise with one arm at a time.
+Instead of rowing with both arms, you can exercise one arm at a time.

 It’s always advisable to start with simpler exercises and progress to more advanced variations as you gain strength and stability.

-Incorporating it into your workout routine can be an effective way to target multiple muscle groups and improve your overall fitness.
+Incorporating it into your workout routine can effectively target multiple muscle groups and improve your overall fitness.

 Here are some tips for incorporating this exercise into your routine:

-- Upper body circuit:: The renegade row push up is an effective exercise for building upper body strength and muscle endurance.so, it’s a good idea to incorporate it into your upper body workout routine.
+- Upper body circuit: The renegade row push-up effectively builds upper body strength and muscle endurance.
+So, it’s a good idea to incorporate it into your upper body workout routine.

 - High-intensity interval training: To add some intensity to your workout, try incorporating it into a high-intensity interval training (HIIT) circuit.
 You can mix and match with other exercises such as burpees, jump squats, and mountain climbers.

-There are several alternatives to the renegade row push up that can provide a similar full-body workout, targeting the chest, shoulders, triceps, back, and core.
+Several alternatives to the renegade row push-up can provide a similar full-body workout, targeting the chest, shoulders, triceps, back, and core.
 Here are a few examples:

 2. Push-Up

-This exercise targets the chest, shoulders, and triceps.
-It can be a good alternative for the push-up portion of the Renegade Row Push Up.
+Push Up targets the chest, shoulders, and triceps.
+It can be a good alternative for the push-up portion of the Renegade Row Push-Up.

 3. Plank

-This exercise targets the core and shoulder, which is an important part of Renegade Row Push Up.
+This exercise targets the core and shoulder, which is an important part of it.
 Planks help to build the stability required to perform the exercise properly.

 4. Pull-Ups